isomerpages/nlb-biblioasia/_oct-to-dec-2012/MGS Memories of 11 Mount Sophia.md

-[^1]: From the television show, The Wonder Years. (n.d.). _Welcome to The Quote Garden!
+[^1]: From the television show, <i>The Wonder Years</i>. (n.d.). _Welcome to The Quote Garden!
 Celebrating 14 years online 1998–2012_.
 Retrieved from Quote garden website.

-[^2]: DSA-Sec is an admission exercise to allow participating schools to select some P6 students from other schools for admission to Secondary 1 based on their achievements and talents before the PSLE results are released.
+[^2]: Direct School Admission is an admission exercise to allow participating schools to select some Primary 6 students from other schools for admission to Secondary 1 based on their achievements and talents before the Primary School Leaving Examination results are released.
 Ministry of Education.
 Singapore.
 (2012). _Direct School Admission-Secondary (DSA-Sec)_.
 Retrieved from Ministry of Education website.

 [^3]: Mok, W.Y.
 (1985).
 Looking back. _Fellowship: MGS Alumnae Association newsletter_, 6.
 Retrieved from Methodist Girls’ School Alumnae Association website.

 [^4]: MGS Alumnae Association.
 (2012, June 3).
-MGS remembers its historical campus on 11 Mt Sophie \[press release\].
+MGS remembers its historical campus on 11 Mt Sophia \[press release\].

 [^5]: Quek, S., &amp; Tan, A.Y.
 (2011, October 23).
 [Old school tenants fear end is near](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes20111003-1.2.32.6). _The Straits Times_, p.
 3. Retrieved from NewspaperSG.

 [^6]: Spykerman, K., &amp; Wee, C.F.
 (2012, June 17).
 [Why Olson is special](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes20120617-1.2.58.1.4). _The Straits Times_, p.
 7. Retrieved from NewspaperSG.

-[^7]: Mrs Handy also authored the ‘bible cookbook’ My favourite recipes to raise money for the school.
+[^7]: Mrs Handy also authored the "Bible cookbook", <i>My Favourite Recipes</i>, to raise money for the school.
 The first original edition was published in 1952.
 It has been revised and reprinted 10 times.
-The recipes reflected Singapore’s multi-racial composition.
+The recipes reflected Singapore’s multiracial composition.

 [^8]: Mrs Handy remembers.
 (1985). _Fellowship: MGS Alumnae Association newsletter_, 3.
 Retrieved from Methodist Girls’ School Alumnae Association website.